 Margaret Anne Byrd Huffman Archives of Appalachia Endowment Grant

-In 2019, the Margaret Anne Byrd Huffman Archives of Appalachia Endowment will distribute $1,000 in grant funding to support an ETSU faculty or student project that utilizes materials from the Archives of Appalachia and contributes to a better understanding of the Appalachian region.
+ETSU faculty or students may apply for funding of up to $2,000 to support projects that utilize materials from the Archives of Appalachia and contribute to a better understanding of the Appalachian region.

 ELIGIBILITY FOR GRANTS

-- The applicant must either be a current faculty member or full-time student enrolled at ETSU.
+- The applicant must either be a current ETSU faculty member (tenure-track, lecturer, or adjunct) or full-time ETSU student (undergraduate or graduate).
 Student applicants must meet all requirements for regular admission to ETSU and must have a minimum cumulative GPA of 3.0.

 - Selected recipients may continue to apply for future grants providing they continue to meet the criteria.